-As a parent you are the CEO caregiver, you are biased because you love your child more than anyone else (only less than God), you will always have the image of your innocent, adorable baby.
+As a parent, you are the CEO caregiver.
+You are naturally biased because you love your child more than anyone else; only less than God.
+Parents always have the image of your innocent and adorable baby.

-Think of your parenting blind spot like driving a car.
+Think of your parenting blindspot like driving a car.
 When you try to change lanes by glancing in the side mirror you might not see the car nearby.
-A quick turn of your head (taking your eye off the road for a split nano second) can avoid a collision.
+A quick turn of your head and taking your eye off the road for a split nanosecond can avoid a collision.

-Same thing as a parent, there are times you need to literally take your eyes off the road to make sure you are getting a total view of your child and your parenting.
+It is the same thing as a parent, there are times you need to literally take your eyes off the road to make sure you are getting a total view of your child.

 As a parent you most likely see comments about your child as criticism.
 Even if your spouse criticises your child you might not take it lightly, talk less of someone else.

-Parenting is one of those roles that if many mistakes are made along the way, everyone suffers!
-The child you adore and the parents as well are left to wonder what went wrong.
-It is quite sad when parents have spent resources and effort on raising their child and things did not turn out as expected.
+Everyone suffers if parents make a lot of mistakes along the way.
+Somehow, the child you adore and the parents themselves are left to wonder what went wrong.
+It can be rather sad when parents have spent resources and efforts on raising their child and things did not turn out as expected.

 Here are some tips to avoid parenting blind spots so you are not “blindsided” by things you did not pick up in your child or your parenting style.

 - Admit that you do not know it all!
 This is the first major acceptance needed.

 - Admit that though you are the parent, you have specific gifts and talents, it is unlikely that you are an all-rounder.
 Maybe you are not the best teacher for your child.
 I still remember the red clock that my mum used to teach me how to tell time; combined with the many slaps I received in the process.
 I still hesitate to tell the time now and prefer to use digital watches!

 Parenting Requires Support